About Brigadoon Village

 Brigadoon Village: Maintaining & Evolving

-Today, Brigadoon Village offers fourteen camp programs, each of which are designed to accommodate a health condition or other life challenge.
+Today, Brigadoon Village offers fifteen camp programs, each of which are designed to accommodate a health condition or other life challenge.
 Although Brigadoon has a long history comprised of growth and change, each new initiative taken on by Brigadoon is guided by the values and objectives that were established on day one.
 Through core values of sustainability, compassion, partnerships, empowerment, accountability, and innovation, Brigadoon continues to provide extraordinary kids with an amazing camp experience – one that all children should have a right to enjoy.